-- Cable Channel 24 broadcasts - A video archive of public meetings on the website - A website with details of the Budget - Automatic emails to provide updates on website changes - Regular community meetings - A Commissioner radio report broadcast live on WTTR on Sunday mornings and available on the County website
+- Cable Channel 24 broadcasts - A video archive of public meetings on the website - A website with an abundance of information, including the detail of the Budget - Automatic emails to provide updates on website changes - Regular community meetings - A Commissioner radio report broadcast live on WTTR on Sunday mornings and available on the County website

-All of the FY 19 budget sessions, from the first Budget Overview to the Budget Adoption, were open to the public and appeared on the local government channel.
-These videos are available on the County website.
+All of the FY 19 budget sessions, from the first Budget Overview to the release of the Proposed Budget, were open to the public and appeared on the local government channel.
+These videos remain available on the County website.
 Thank you for your interest in the Commissioners' budget.